steeverdieu/intro-to-computer-science/2-how-computers-understand-informations-?.md

 3. This number is converted into binary `The number "65" is converted into "0 1 0 0 0 0 0 1"`

 #### But...
 Why ***A*** is converted to ***65*** ??
 There is a standard mapping that sets a specific number to each letter of the Alphabet.
-This standard is called ASCII.
+This standard is called **ASCII**.
 It defines a numerical representation for both, Lower case and Upper case letters.

 For capital letters, i.e from ***A*** to ***Z***, the numerical representation goes from ***65*** to ***90*** :
 - The number that represents ***A*** is ***65***